 EH&S maintains training records for all EH&S provided classes.
-Managers and individuals may look up training records and print certificates by using the My EHS Training tool and logging in with their UWNetIDs.
+Managers and individuals may look up training records and print certificates by using the Safety Training Report tool and logging in with their UWNetIDs.

-Departments or units may request a copy of staff training records by contacting EH&S Training at 206.543.7201 or ehstrain@uw.edu.
+Departments or units may request a copy of personnel training records by contacting EH&S Training at 206.543.7201 or ehstrain@uw.edu.